 What is Mindfulness?

-By definition, mindfulness is the quality or state of being conscious or aware or something.
+By definition, mindfulness is the quality or state of being conscious or aware of something.
 It’s the ability for someone to be fully present in each individual moment.
 Mindfulness is, therefore, the act of paying attention to whatever activity, thought, or feeling you’re currently engulfed in.
 It also involves taking in the details of your surroundings.
 In addition to being present in each passing moment, mindfulness focuses on avoiding judgement.
 It’s about processing what’s happening just the way it is, without any positive or negative associations.
 This is the foundation of meditation, but mindfulness can also be adopted in your everyday life.

 How to Practice Mindfulness Daily